Wellcome Collection Library

 Co-design is when people design things together right from the start, equally.
 This is different from one group of people asking others to give feedback on a design, or to give their ideas to feed into a design.
 In co-design power is shared and trust is created.

-Making it easier to understand what the library is and how to use it
+What the library is and how to use it

-Making the library more welcoming and inviting for a range of different people (who might not otherwise go there)
+How to make the library more welcoming and inviting for a range of different people (who might not otherwise go there)

-Making the library more comfortable for different people to use
+How to make the library more comfortable for different people to use

-Understanding what is in the collection and how people with learning disabilities and autistic people are represented
+What is in the collection and how people with learning disabilities and autistic people are represented

 Heart n Soul first started working with Wellcome in 2018.
 They commissioned our project, Heart n Soul at the Hub, a two year research project funded by Wellcome’s Hub Award.
 It brought a group of very different people together to do research in new and exciting ways.